ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2021TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image depicts a crowded indoor space, possibly a metro or train station, with people standing in a line.
-The ceiling is comprised of rectangular light panels, and the walls are painted yellow.
-Most of the individuals are wearing morning or casual winter clothing, like jackets and sweaters.

-Key elements:
-- People are standing on circular floor markers designed for social distancing.
-Each marker contains text that reads "Mantén un metro de distancia," which translates from Spanish as "Keep a meter of distance."
+The image depicts people standing in line inside a metro station, likely waiting to enter or board a train.
+The layout shows a queue of individuals positioned on floor markers that encourage social distancing.
+These markers are circular, with blue borders and white backgrounds, containing text that reads "Mantén un metro de distancia" (which translates to "Keep one meter distance").

+Key elements in the image:
+- Several people facing away from the camera or to the side, spaced apart on designated floor markers.
-- A young girl in the foreground is wearing a pink face mask and a clear face shield, paired with a light denim jacket and yellow pants with black text that reads "LADY BODY" on the side.
+- A young girl in the foreground wearing yellow pants and a light denim jacket, along with pink face mask and a clear face shield.
-- The space appears to have glass barriers or windows on one side, and signage above these indicates various station or area names, including "Estación Central."
-- The lighting has a warm yellowish tone due to the ceiling lights.
+- Another person directly ahead, wearing a black jacket and jeans, standing on a social distancing marker.
+- A yellow wall with a row of windows or doors (likely entrances to the metro trains).
+- Overhead lights with a textured ceiling above.
+- Blue signs on the windows or doors with the text “Estación Central.”
+- People wearing a variety of jackets and backpacks.

-This image emphasizes social distancing in a public transit environment, likely part of the annual development report to showcase measures related to public health and safety during transit use.
+Overall, the image visually conveys the theme of safety measures and social distancing in public transportation systems, which is likely relevant to an annual development report focused on urban infrastructure or public health compliance.
 ```
 ![Image 1](images/2021TrustFundAnnualReports_p5_img1.png)